tuananh131001/Ascenda/README.md

 - Use 'Git Bash' (dont use powershell/cmd) to run the following commands
 - Run `npm i` to install the dependencies
 - Run `npm start` to start the server
+- Use Postman to test the API
 ## Mac
 - Clone the repository
 - "cd" into the repository
 - Run `npm i` to install the dependencies
 - Run `npm start` to start the server
+- Use Postman to test the API
 # API
 ## Get offers nearby
 GET localhost:3000/api/offer